 General Health Benefits

-Contrary to popular belief, exercise and physical activity are not the same thing.
+Contrary to popular belief, exercise and physical activity are not the same things.
 Physical activity is a very broad descriptor that encompasses any activity that promotes muscle movement.
 This could include walking, climbing, and even things like housework and gardening.
 Exercise, on the other hand, is a planned physical activity that induces a variety of health benefits, including flexibility, stress relief, improved heart and lung health, stronger muscles, and increased endurance.

 Exercise is often separated into three specific degrees: light, moderate, and heavy.
 The designations between each level are correlated with different heart and breathing rates that signify how hard the body is working.
 Subjectively, the intensity one experiences throughout the duration of a workout routine is directly correlated with their fitness levels when they first began the routine, even if the routine itself is objectively not very intense.
 This is why working out gets easier over time.